kazurayam/unittest-helper/docs/index.md

     BUILD SUCCESSFUL in 2s
     2 actionable tasks: 1 executed, 1 up-to-date

-Please note that in both trial, the test class printed the path string as the project directory:
+As you see, in both cases, the test class printed the same path string as the project directory:

         project directory=file:/Users/kazuakiurayama/github/unittest-helper/preliminary-study/

-This is what I want to achieve.
+I like this result.
 The test class `S3FindingProjectDirByClasspathTest` proved that it can find where the subproject’s directory is without refering to the System property `user.dir`.
 Please read the source of `getLocationWhereThisClassIsFound()` method to find out the coding technique.

 ### Introducing "Code Source Path Elements"